Edmir-Demaj/mildew-detection-in-cherry-leaves/README.md

 6. Use `git push heroku main` to deploy the application to Heroku.

 ### Forking the GitHub Project
-To create a copy of the GitHub repository to modify and experiment with without affecting the original repository, one can fork the repository:
+To create a copy of the GitHub repository to modify and experiment with it without affecting the original repository, you can fork the repository:

-* On the [repository](https://github.com/oks-erm/ML-mildew-detection) page, navigate to the `Fork` button on the top right corner of the page and click on it to create a copy of the repository which should then appear on your own GitHub account.
+* On the [repository](https://github.com/Edmir-Demaj/mildew-detection-in-cherry-leaves) page, navigate to the `Fork` button on the top right corner of the page and click on it to create a copy of the repository which should then appear on your own GitHub account.

 ### Making a Local Clone

 - On the [repository](https://github.com/Edmir-Demaj/mildew-detection-in-cherry-leaves) page, click on the `Code` button.
 * To clone the repository using HTTPS, copy the HTTPS URL.
 * Open the IDE of your choice and change the current working directory to the location where you want the cloned directory to be located.
-* Type `git clone` and paste the previously copied URL to clone the repository.
+* Type `git clone` on terminal and paste the previously copied URL to clone the repository.

 # Summary